Goal-Oriented Communication for Edge Learning based on the Information Bottleneck: Dynamic Edge Learning based on the Information Bottleneck Principle

 \subsection{Edge Learning Delay}

 Let us consider now the delays associated to computation and communication.
 Letting $ C_k^d (t) $ be the number of operations needed by the IB-based encoder, the corresponding computation delay is:

 Let us now model the communication delay.
-Denoting by $\beta_k(t)$ the trade-off parameter used at time slot $t$ for device $k$, and by $T_{\beta_k}(t)$ the corresponding relevance value, the number of bits used to encode $T_{\beta_k}(t)$ can be computed as $I(T_{\beta_k}(t); Y)$, and it depends on the IB trade-off parameter $\beta_k(t)$ at time $t$.
+Denoting by $\beta_k(t)$ the trade-off parameter used at time slot $t$ for device $k$, and by $T_{\beta_k}(t)$ the corresponding relevance value, the number of bits used to encode $T_{\beta_k}(t)$ can be computed as $h(T_{\beta_k}(t))$, with $h(\cdot)$ representing the differential entropy, and it depends on the IB trade-off parameter $\beta_k(t)$ at time $t$.
 In the Gaussian case, its value is given by \eqref{I(T;Y)}.
 Now, denoting by $R_k(t)$ the transmission rate used to send $T_{\beta_k}(t)$ to the server during slot $t$, the corresponding transmission delay behaves as follows:

 Once the data are received by the server, there is an additional delay associated to estimating $Y_k$ from the received data.
 We assume that the server assigns a portion $T_k/T$ of its computing time, or equivalently a portion $f_k (t)$ of its clock rate $f_c (t)$, to each device, with $\sum_{k=1}^K f_k(t) \leq f_c(t)$.
 The amount of computations at the server needed to compute $Y_k$ depends on the size of the output $Y_k$, which is fixed, and on the size of $T_{\beta_k}(t)$, which depends on $ \beta_k$.
 Thus, let $C_{\beta_k}^s$ be the number of CPU cycles needed to perform the computation of $Y_k$.
 The overall processing delay at the server is then given by: